YeHuanjie/start-on-Angel/README.md

 # start-on-Angel
-steps to get started with Tencent project—Angel the whole project is built in docker, Ubuntu 16.04
+steps to get started with Tencent project—Angel<br>
+the whole project is built in docker, Ubuntu 16.04

 ## dependencies